AlaskaAirlines/auro-hyperlink/README.md

 ### Limitations and Risks

-When multiple microsites are combined and result in a custom element being imported more than once, only the first instance of the imported custom element is used.
+When multiple micro frontends are combined and result in a custom element being imported more than once, only the first instance of the imported custom element is used.
 All subsequent attempts to load the custom element will fail.
-If a microsite loaded into the document subsequently attempts to load a new version of the component with an updated API, it will fail to load.
+If a micro frontend loaded into the document subsequently attempts to load a new version of the component with an updated API, it will fail to load.
 This can result in unexpected API functionality.

-For a detailed explanation of this issue, see this article: https://dev.to/florianrappl/versioning-web-components-3bda
+For a detailed explanation of this issue, see this article: [Versioning Web Components](https://dev.to/florianrappl/versioning-web-components-3bda) by [Florian Rappl](https://dev.to/florianrappl).

 ### Recommended Use and Version Control

-There are two important parts of every Auro Component.
-The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes">class</a> and the Custom Element.
-The class is exported and then used as part of defining the Custom Element.
+There are two important parts of every Auro component.
+The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes">class</a> and the custom clement.
+The class is exported and then used as part of defining the Web Component.
 When importing this component as described in the <a href="#install">install</a> section, the class is imported and the `auro-hyperlink` custom element is defined automatically.

 To protect from versioning conflicts with other instances of the component being loaded, it is recommended to use our `registerComponent(name)` method and pass in a unique name.